b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 the model with interaction fits two regression lines (one for each `Sex`) with different intercepts and different slopes.
 Since the coefficient (`Coef.`) for the interaction term (`Age & Sex: male`) is positive, this means that the slope for `Sex: male` is more steep (more positive).
+This would suggest that males tend to accumulate fat at a faster rate as they age.

 So, when to use an interaction term in your model?
 The advice I heard was that in general, you should construct simple models and only use an interaction term when there are some good reasons for it.
-For instance, in the discussed case (`agefat` data frame), we might wanted to know if the accretion of body fat occurs faster in one of the genders as people age.
+For instance, in the discussed case (`agefat` data frame), we might wanted to answer the research question: Does the accretion of body fat occurs faster in one of the genders as people age?

 ## Exercises - Association and Prediction {#sec:assoc_pred_exercises}